Meningitis Vaccination Requirements

 Meningococcal disease, commonly referred to as bacterial meningitis or simply as meningitis, is a rare but sometimes deadly bacterial infection.
 The disease strikes quickly and has devastating complications, including hearing loss, brain damage, kidney damage or limb amputations.

-Of those who contract meningococcal disease, 10 to 15 percent die.
-Among those who survive, as many as 20 percent live with permanent disabilities.
-College students living in residence halls have an increased risk of getting meningococcal disease.
+College students living in residence halls have an increased risk of getting meningococcal disease due to their communal living.
 Vaccination offers the best protection against this potentially deadly disease.

-WSU requires all new on-campus housing residents to submit proof of vaccination against meningitis.
-To meet the vaccination requirement, you must have at least one dose of meningitis ACYW vaccine on or after your 16th birthday.
+meningitis or a meningitis waiver.
+To meet the vaccination requirement, you must have at least one dose of meningitis ACYW vaccine on or after your 16th birthday or a signed waiver.

-There is a waiver option for those with medical, religious or other exemptions pertaining to immunizations.
-Please contact Student Health Services at 316-978-3620 for information on how to request a waiver form.
+There is a Meningitis waiver option for those with medical, religious or other exemptions pertaining to immunizations.

 Meningococcal vaccinations are covered under most health insurance plans and should be provided at little to no expense.